Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Separation problems

 To this end, construct $\bar{x}$ as in Section~\ref{SectionUp}.
-Since we checked the single Inequality~\eqref{ConstraintMatchingQuadraticUp} beforehand, the requirements for Proposition~\ref{TheoremUpInequalities} are satisfied, and the proof for Claim~\ref{TheoremUpInMatchingPolytope} immediately shows that $\bar{x}$ is in the matching polytope of $\bar{G}$ if and only if $(\hat{x},\hat{y})$ is in $\PmatchOneUp$.
-Furthermore, Case~4 in the proof shows a one-to-one correspondence between Inequalities~\eqref{ConstraintMatchingQuadraticUp} for $\PmatchOneUp$ and the Blossom Inequalities for $\bar{G}$'s matching polytope.
-Hence, in order to find a set $S \in \facetsUp$ that induces a violated Inequality~\eqref{ConstraintMatchingQuadraticUp} (if such a set exists) we just have to run the separation algorithm for the Blossom Inequalities in the graph $\bar{G}$ from Section~\ref{SectionUp}. \end{proof}
+Since we checked the single Inequality~\eqref{ConstraintMatchingQuadraticUp} beforehand, the requirements for Proposition~\ref{TheoremUpInequalities} are satisfied.
+If $\bar{x}$ contains a negative entry, the contrapositive of Proposition~\ref{TheoremUpInequalities}~\LabelTheoremUpInequalitiesGood{} implies that all Inequalities~\eqref{ConstraintMatchingQuadraticUp} must be satisfied.
+Otherwise, the proof of Claim~\ref{TheoremUpInMatchingPolytope} immediately shows that $\bar{x}$ is in the matching polytope of $\bar{G}$ if and only if $(\hat{x},\hat{y})$ is in $\PmatchOneUp$.
+Furthermore, Case~3 in the proof shows a one-to-one correspondence Inequalities~\eqref{ConstraintMatchingQuadraticUp} for $\PmatchOneUp$ and the Blossom Inequalities for $\bar{G}$'s matching polytope.
+Hence, in order to find a set $S \in \facetsUp$ that induces a violated Inequality~\eqref{ConstraintMatchingQuadraticUp} (if such a set exists) we just have to run the separation algorithm for the Blossom Inequalities in the graph $\bar{G}$ from Section~\ref{SectionUp} with respect to $\bar{x}$. \end{proof}

-\section{Generalization to capacitated b-Matchings}
+\section{Generalization to capacitated b-matchings}